NapalmCodes/napalmcodes.github.io/content/posts/maui-free-ios-provisioning/index.md

 <img src="xcode-choose-device.jpg" alt="Xcode debug target dropdown" style="display: block; margin: 0 auto; length: 800px; width: 900px" />

 Next we have to configure the project settings to get our bundle identity signed.
 To do this click on the left side of the Xcode window in the project navigator on the top level node, in my case the *FreeProv* project.
 This will open the project properties tab.
 Verify the bundle identifier from earlier (remember I had you note this value) it must be exactly the same as the value you saw when creating the project.
 This is an important time to call out the profile we create is only for this identifier.
 When we setup some configuration in Visual Studio it will have to match this value exactly yet again.
-Set a *Display Name* while we are working in this section as well.
+Set the *Display Name* while we are working in this section.
 Another value to note is the *Minimum Deployments* setting.
 This value must match or be lower than the iOS version running on the device you are using.<br/>

 <img src="xcode-project-settings-general.jpg" alt="Xcode General Project Settings" style="display: block; margin: 0 auto; length: 700px; width: 600px" />